 Vuescan up is against Canon’s software Canon IJ Scan Utility Scangear.
 The Canon software can only be used with Canon scanners.

 Image-restore here and today I’m going to compare two scanning Apps, Vuescan that’s the software that pertains to be usable with just about any scanner and the Canon ScanGear utility or the “IJ Scan utility” from Canon and in particular in relation to scanning multiple images on a flatbed.

 Sometimes we obtain photos of different sizes, perhaps credit card size or smaller.
 Postcards and larger and smaller and strange and weird shapes occurred throughout the development of photography.
 We want to scan them all on our scanner, we arrange them to the best fit so we can get the best use of the space and we want to scan them all at once.

 Let’s have a look at how the two companies approached the scanning of multiple photographs on a flatbed.

-Let’s start with Vuescan’s software and is the paid for version and costs about 70 quid.
+Let’s start with Vuescan’s software which is the paid-for version and costs about 70 quid.
 Let’s have a look at what we’ve got to do.
-We go to “file” and “default options” and that re-sets everything back to the default and Hamrik the producers of this software, have a dedicated “how to scan multiple photos on a flatbed scanner” page and ill link to that in the description.
+We go to “file” and “default options” and that re-sets everything back to the default Hamrick the producers of this software, have a dedicated “how to scan multiple photos on a flatbed scanner” page and ill link to that in the description.

 After you’ve set the options back there to “default”, you go to the “input tab” and select “standard options .”